rule

 Text 21

-In what sense does one differ from worms in enjoying what is composed of skin, flesh, blood, muscle, fat, marrow and bone, urine, stool and pus?
+In what sense would one differ from worms when one enjoys that what is composed of skin, flesh, blood, muscle, fat, marrow and bone, urine, stool and pus?

 Text 22

-He who knows what's best for him, should never but even initiate contact with women or men attracted to women for no other reason than the fact that the mind united with the senses reaching out to the sense-objects gets agitated [compare 5.5: 2, 7.12: 9, 9.19: 17, 9.14: 36].
+A man understanding what's best for him, should never even think to run after women or associate with men who chase women, this for the sole reason that the mind united with the senses reaches for sense-objects and thus gets agitated [compare 5.5: 2, 7.12: 9, 9.19: 17, 9.14: 36].
+(Vedabase)

 Text 23